Compare Aider and Google Antigravity side by side. Both are tools in the Coding Agents category.

 Key criteria to evaluate when comparing Coding Agents solutions:

 Google Antigravity is Google's agentic development platform, announced alongside Gemini 3 in late 2025.
-Built as a modified VS Code fork, it combines a traditional AI-powered editor with a Manager View for orchestrating multiple autonomous agents working in parallel across workspaces.
-Agents can plan, execute, and verify complex tasks across editor, terminal, and browser.
-Antigravity achieved 76.2% on SWE-bench Verified and supports Gemini 3 Pro, Deep Think, and Flash models, plus third-party models like Claude.
+Built as a modified VS Code fork, Antigravity combines a traditional AI-powered editor with a Manager View for orchestrating multiple autonomous agents working in parallel across workspaces.
+Agents can plan, execute, and verify complex tasks across editor, terminal, and browser environments.
+The platform achieved 76.2% on the SWE-bench Verified benchmark, demonstrating strong code generation capabilities.
+Antigravity supports Gemini 3 Pro, Deep Think, and Flash models, plus third-party models including Claude, making it flexible for developers who want to use different AI providers.
+Currently available in preview for personal Gmail accounts on Mac, Windows, and Linux, Antigravity is free during the preview phase but expected to introduce paid tiers.
+Google AI Pro subscribers ($20/month) and AI Ultra subscribers ($250/month) receive higher rate limits, with rate limits refreshing every 5 hours for Pro users.

 AI-powered developer tools that can write, review, debug, and refactor code—ranging from IDE copilots to fully autonomous software engineering agents.